pscedu/singularity-bedtools/README.md

 ![Logo](images/logo.png)

-Collectively, the bedtools utilities are a swiss-army knife of tools for a wide-range of genomics analysis tasks.
+Collectively, the [bedtools](https://bedtools.readthedocs.io/en/latest/) utilities are a swiss-army knife of tools for a wide-range of genomics analysis tasks.
 The most widely-used tools enable genome arithmetic: that is, set theory on the genome.
 For example, bedtools allows one to intersect, merge, count, complement, and shuffle genomic intervals from multiple files in widely-used genomic file formats such as BAM, BED, GFF/GTF, VCF.
 While each individual tool is designed to do a relatively simple task (e.g., intersect two interval files), quite sophisticated analyses can be conducted by combining multiple bedtools operations on the UNIX command line.

-bedtools is developed in the [Quinlan laboratory](http://quinlanlab.org/) at the [University of Utah](https://www.utah.edu/) and benefits from fantastic contributions made by scientists worldwide.

 ## Create image locally
 To create the Singularity container, run the command